mihhail-lapushkin/ancient-riddle-cocoonjs/README.md

 Read my [blog post](http://mihhaillapushkin.wordpress.com/2013/03/11/the-makings-of-a-mobile-canvas-game) for more details about this project.

-PS — Levels are mostly dummies.
-Any contributions to make a full level suite are welcome :)

 See also:
 * The [first version](https://github.com/mihhail-lapushkin/Solve-Me) of the game
 * [JavaScript compiler](https://github.com/mihhail-lapushkin/CocoonJS-Compiler) that was created for this project